76rhodan/modesfiltered/README.md

 `Friedrichsdorf, DE`
 So, basically the town / area of your receiver and the alpha-2 code of the corresponding country.

+`VERBOSE` set to any value to enable verbose logging

 The data for whitelist, blacklist and callsigns is that what is shipped with the feeder.
 Adjust to your needs and location.
 Whitelist and Blacklist are the first two or three digits of the MODE-S hex code, the callsigns are those which are filtered out to see the interesting things.
 If there are no entries in the docker-compose.yml, the standard configuration will be used.
 What happens if you key in more than two or three digits or random stuff as callsign?
 I didn't try and maybe you shouldn't also.

 Some more info about filtering out of the feeders readme: